IsaRodri05/DataLearning/README.md

-﻿# ML-regression
+﻿# DataLearning

-This project is for practising the knowledge I acquired in my Machine Learning course related to regression.
-This AI calculates the probability of winning a tennis match based on the inputs created in this code.

-## Important information

-In some files, the data are created for this project.
-These are random and weren't gotten by someone else.
-In others, this comes to libraries
+ This repository shows the knowledge I acquired during my learning process in Dana Analytics